Skip to main content

 Duration

-The study spanned a total duration of 4 months, encompassing the time needed for tasks such as the creation of the website, database closure and editing, data analysis, and the preparation of the final study report after the recruitment of the last subject.
+The study spanned a total duration of 4 months, encompassing the time needed for deployment of the data-collection platform, database closure and editing, data analysis, and the preparation of the final study report after the recruitment of the last participating HCP.

 Methods

-The study employed a prospective observational analytical and cross-sectional design to evaluate whether the use of the device improved the accuracy of the diagnosis of different skin pathologies by HCPs.
+The study employed a prospective, observational multi-reader, multi-case design to evaluate whether the use of the device improved the accuracy of the diagnosis of different skin pathologies by HCPs.
 This investigation encompassed a diverse cohort of 16 HCPs (dermatologists and primary care practitioners).
 Data collection included the accuracy of the diagnosis of different pathologies with and without the use of the device: if the device reinforces, improves, worsens or has no impact on the diagnosis made by the HCPs.
 The study adhered to strict ethical guidelines, ensuring patient confidentiality and compliance with international standards.

 Results